veltall/ffxiv-gearset/README.md

     ```javascript
     mainWindow.loadURL("http://localhost:8081/")
     ```
-- Run the application: `npm start` (alternatively navigate to that URL in Chrome)
+- Run the application: `npm start` (alternatively navigate to that URL in Chrome, will be missing crucial features, though)